imboost/Pro7/README.md

 ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes ?
 File www/index.html already exists.
 Overwrite?
 No
 ```
-9. Klik Firebase Deploy from your Project on Pro7.
+9. Click Firebase Deploy from your Project on Pro7.
 10. Access the link show on your Project Terminal.

 ## Usefull Links